 The 2018 Alberta Equestrian Federation (AEF) Annual Instructor/Coach Symposium was a huge success.
 There was a total of 38 registrants throughout the weekend.
 The symposium was geared around daily themes to benefit equestrian instructors/coaches and their businesses and skill-sets.

 The symposium was fully catered and took place at Olds College.
 AEF opted to have a video conferencing option provided by Gearhead Media.
-This allowed instructors/coaches across the country to connect to each session and participate like they were actually there with features such as a chat room available to stimulate conversation amoungst remote participants and also allow the ability to ask questions of the clinicians for real time answers.
+This allowed instructors/coaches across the country to connect to each session and participate like they were actually there with features such as a chat room available to stimulate conversation amongst remote participants and also allow the ability to ask questions of the clinicians for real-time answers.
 This year AEF had just over 9 participants take advantage of this with coaches from BC all the way to Ontario joining in.
-With this option participants were also provided access to review all sessions after the symposium for an additional 30 days.
+With this option, participants were also provided access to review all sessions after the symposium for an additional 30 days.

 The AEF is looking forward to hosting this symposium again next year with hopes that attendance will grow and more instructors/coaches will benefit from such a great event!